 As the Director of Sales for ROHM Semiconductor USA, my work revolves around selling ROHM's products to customers across various applications within the Southwest Region of the USA.
-This entails understanding the needs and requirements of our customers, providing them with tailored solutions, and ensuring satisfaction throughout the sales
+This entails understanding the needs and requirements of our customers, providing them with tailored solutions, and ensuring satisfaction throughout the sales process.

-An episode that highlighted the strength of ROHM's customer orientation occurred when we were working with a customer who required a highly specialized component.
-Despite initially facing challenges in meeting the exact specifications, ROHM's engineers collaborated and communicated closely with the customer to understand their requirements thoroughly, and developed a customized solution that not only met but exceeded the customer's expectations, ROHM's culture is customer-centric and customer-oriented.
+An episode that highlighted the strength of ROHM's customer orientation occurred when we were working with a cus-Clint Studebaker tomer who required a highly specialized component.
+Despite initially facing challenges in meeting the exact specifications, ROHM's engineers collaborated and communicated closely with the customer to understand their requirements Director of Sales, SW Region OVERSEAS SALES (USA) thoroughly, and developed a customized solution that not only met but exceeded the customer's expectations.
+ROHM's AMERICAN SALES USA WEST culture is customer-centric and customer-oriented.
 We deliver the highest quality products and services to our customers, and instead of focusing solely on short-term transactions, we prioritize the establishment and maintenance of longterm relationships.
 This is supported by core values of integrity, trust, and ethical conduct in our interactions.
-To respond to evolving customer needs and contribute to solving social issues.
-ROHM must prioritize efforts to further strengthen our customer-oriented values and support systems.
-By staving true to customer-centric values while also addressing broader societal challenges, I believe ROHM will continue to prosper as a leading semiconductor company.
+To respond to evolving customer needs and contribute to solving social issues, ROHM must prioritize efforts to further strengthen our customer-oriented values and support systems.
+By staying true to customer-centric values while also addressing broader societal challenges, I believe ROHM will continue to prosper as a leading semiconductor company